Seven Degrees of Glory

 A black-tie or gala event is an evening to remember and indicates a very dressy event and every aspect of this evening shouts “elegance.”
 Rules are strict and black and white dress reigns supreme.
 It’s the order for anything from opening nights; fundraising galas; celebrity openings or film premières.

 For women a long evening gown is appropriate.
 Choose fabrics such as satin, silk, brocade, lamé, sequined, chiffon or velvet, depending on the season.
-Dressed up separates such as a beaded top and flowing skirt also work.
+Dressed-up separates such as a beaded top and flowing skirt also work.
 Pants are unacceptable.
-Add interesting jewelry, a great evening bag and a pair of shoes in silk, satin, velvet (not patent).
-If in doubt of what jewelry to choose, wear pearls—they go with everything.
+Add interesting jewelry, a great evening bag and a pair of shoes in silk, satin, or velvet (not patent).
+If in doubt about what jewelry to choose, wear pearls—they go with everything.
 Visit a salon for the finishing touches – makeup and an elegant hairstyle.

 Black Tie Invited or Black Tie Optional.